tomarv2/nifi/README.md

 - A running zookeeper cluster, for production deployment I would recommend a 3 node zk cluzter

-- This deploy NIFI on AWS EC2 k8s with PV
+- This deploy NIFI on AWS EC2 k8s with PV or on k8s in VMWare

 - All this exposes your nifi metrics in prometheus format in case you want to view them